MetaCoq/metacoq/README.md

  - `coq-metacoq-pcuic` for the PCUIC development and proof of the Template-Coq -> PCUIC translation
  - `coq-metacoq-safechecker` for the verified checker on PCUIC terms
- - `coq-metacoq-erasure` for the verifed extraction from PCUIC to untyped lambda-calculus.
+ - `coq-metacoq-erasure` for the verifed erasure from PCUIC to untyped lambda-calculus.
  - `coq-metacoq-translations` for example translations from type theory to type theory: e.g. variants of parametricity.